rust-lambda/rust-lambda.com/src/content/faq/01_is-it-for-beginners.md

 ---
-question: "Is this book suitable for beginners?"
+question: "I'm new to software engineering.
+Is this book suitable for me?"
 ---

-Yes, this book is designed to be accessible to readers with very basic knowledge of Rust and AWS.
-The early chapters provide a gentle introduction to Lambda functions and serverless computing in a simple and accessible way, catering to the needs of readers from different backgrounds.
+Absolutely!
+This book is crafted to be beginner-friendly, making it a great choice for those just starting in tech or transitioning from other fields.
+A basic understanding of Rust and AWS will be helpful, but beyond that, all you need is curiosity and a willingness to learn.
+The opening chapters gently introduce Lambda functions and serverless computing, designed to be easy to follow for readers from diverse backgrounds.
+We begin each topic (e.g. databases, testing, and specific cloud services) with a high-level overview before diving into the details of AWS Lambda and Rust.